FICO - Your Credit Score

-Since we live in an automated society, it's not surprising that your ability to repay your mortgage loan boils down to just one number.
+Since we live in an automated world, it's not surprising that your ability to repay your mortgage comes down to just one number.

-All the years you've been paying your various bills: your mortgage, vehicle payments, and credit card bills are analyzed, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.
+The years of paying your various bills: your mortgage, car payments, and credit card bills can be analyzed, sliced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.

-The three credit reporting agencies use slightly different formulas to build a credit score.
-Fair Isaac and Cooriginally developed this score. .
+All three major credit reporting agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a score.
+The original FICO was developed by Fair Isaac and Company.

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, the differences aren't huge; each agency uses the following to build a score:
+While each of the models considers a range of data available in your credit report, the differences aren't huge; they all use the following factors in calculating a score:

-- Your Credit History - Have you had credit for years, or for just a short time?
+- Credit History - Have you had credit for years, or for just a short time?

-- Payment History - Have you paid more than 30 days late, and how often?
+- Late Payments - Have you paid more than 30 days late, and how often?

-- Credit Card Balances - How many accounts do you have, and how much do you owe?
+- Balances on your Credit Cards - How many credit card accounts do you have, and how much do you owe?

 - Requests for Credit - How many times have you had your credit checked for a loan?